 A - Business and Performance Primary business areas are sale of travel insurance to private customers in the leisure market including BtC, BtBtC; as well as in the corporate market together with health insurance for companies' employees stationed abroad.
 Main distribution channels are direct business or brokers that focus on the markets in Sweden and Denmark.
 Main line of business is medical expense insurance and miscellaneous financial loss.
-ERV Nordic delivered a positive financial result of DKK 83.4m in 2021.
-The good result was based on our improved underwriting result and a one-time effect of sale of our shares in the Czech companies ERV Pojistovna a.s.
-(ERV CZ) and Euro-Center Holding SE (ECH).
+Considering the extraordinary circumstances, ERV Nordic delivered a negative financial result of DKK 43.4m in 2022.
+The Omicron wave and the actions taken by authorities as well as air traffic chaos during 2022 had a significant negative impact in regards to travel insurance claims and customer service efforts.
+Further, the investment result was negative based on lowered SEK currency exchange rate and realized and unrealized bond losses in a volatile market impacted by the war in Ukraine and rising inflation.
 B - Governance System ERV Nordic has an effective System of Governance that is adequate for the nature, scale and complexity of the risks inherent in the business.
 Written policies are implemented and approved at least on an annual basis that forms the processes of the System of Governance.
 People who run ERV Nordic or perform other key tasks, including the key functions, have the professional qualifications, knowledge and experience to perform the relevant tasks.
 Accordingly, outsourcing of operational activities and functions is monitored.
 C - Risk Profile The company is in a position to manage the risks incurred.
 The material risks are underwriting risk and market risk.
 For each risk included in the standard formula, there is a quantitative and qualitative assessment.
 For those risks that are excluded, only a qualitative assessment exist.
-D - Valuation for solvency purposes According to Solvency II rules, total assets in the end of 2021 were DKK 644.9m, compared with DKK 671.8m as calculated according to the accounting standard used for ERV Nordic statutory financial statements (Local GAAP).
-There was no change during 2021 in the approach of valuing assets and liabilities according to Solvency II and local GAAP valuation principles.
+D - Valuation for solvency purposes According to Solvency II rules, total assets in the end of 2022 were DKK 525.7m, compared with DKK 550.2m as calculated according to the accounting standard used for ERV Nordic statutory financial statements (Local GAAP).
+There was no change during 2022 in the approach of valuing assets and liabilities according to Solvency II and local GAAP valuation principles.
 A description of the differences between Solvency II valuation methods and assumptions and the statutory accounts basis is provided in the chapter.
 E - Capital Management The company is adequately capitalized and has met the requirements for the provision of solvency capital and minimum capital at all times.
-The Solvency Capital Requirement (SCR) is DKK 123.3m in 2021 and eligible own funds to cover the SCR is DKK 266.6m.
-The Minimum Capital Requirement (MCR) is DKK 40.4m and eligible own funds to cover the MCR is DKK 266.6m.
+The Solvency Capital Requirement (SCR) is DKK 137.0m in 2022 and eligible own funds to cover the SCR is DKK 229.2m.
+The Minimum Capital Requirement (MCR) is DKK 47.6m and eligible own funds to cover the MCR is DKK 229.2m.
 The company did not have any basic own-fund items subject to a transitional arrangement in the reporting period.